What are Career Fairs?

 - Pick 3-5 priority organizations to make sure you speak with them

-- Communicate what skills you would bring to the company using your experience as evidence to support your claims
+- Communicate what skills you would bring to the company using your experience as evidence to support your claims.
+You can learn more about what skills you have by using our Skills Articulation Modules.

 - In addition to academic qualities, many employers are seeking well-rounded students who show leadership and involvement in a university or community environment